-Kirkland Tiberius Syntherius Ciccone’s punk fuelled storytelling events and his idiosyncratic take on the YA genre have both helped him punch well above his rather substantial weight over the years.
-Serving books and looks since 2013, he is highly in demand for live apperances at libraries/festivals/schools.
-His books appeal to the freaks, geeks, punks, skaters, weirdos, and wacky folk as well as their parents.
+Kirkland Louis Ciccone’s punk and idiosyncratic storytelling events have both helped him punch well above his rather substantial weight over the years.
+Serving books and looks since 2013, he is highly in demand for live apperances at libraries/festivals/theatres/schools.
 But who is Kirkland Ciccone?

 The true story can finally be told:

 Kirkland Ciccone was born into royalty and immediately given up for adoption, much to his annoyance.
 Kirklegend Ciccone – to give him his correct title – was handed over to a working class family, thus becoming the second youngest of five siblings.
 One of them is a social worker and another is an armed robber.
 Kirkland trained as a journalist but his lecturer wasn’t convinced, which may have had something to do with Kirkland’s funky roller skates.
 “I don’t see you out on the street,” he remarked.
 “I don’t see myself out on the street either,” Kirkland cackled gleefully, “I see myself in a penthouse!”